-- 1. Each question will carry 10 marks - 2.
-Instruction: Write short / brief notes
+- Each question will carry 10 marks Instruction: Write short / brief notes

 Q7 Give some examples of Energy storage technologies.
 Which type of energy storage technology India should promote and why?
-10 CO2 Q8 In order to meet emission reductions requirements, you argue that we must reduce electricity demand along with transitioning to low- and zero-carbon sources.
-How important is reducing demand in comparison to implementing renewables?
-Explain.
-10 CO3 Q9 Explain the process of waste to energy as a part of Urban Waste Management project Or 10 CO3
+10 CO2 Q8 Critically analyse the risk analysis process for a renewable energy project 10 CO3 Q9 Explain the process of waste to energy as a part of Urban Waste Management project Or 10 CO3

-Critically analyze the economic evaluation of Solar rooftop PV integration for an ordinary home.
+What are the points or data you have to collect before you want to build any solar roof top power generation unit?
 Q10 Explain the financial parameters that have to be considered for calculating Renewable energy tariff.
-(Consider Project specific tariff and Generic tariff) CO2 Q11 What is Demand Side Management?
+(Consider Project specific tariff and Generic tariff) 10 CO2 Q11 What is Demand Side Management?
 What is the role of EESL in achieving Demand Side Management?
-10 CO3 4.50 SECTION-D h Question carries 20 Marks. ruction: Write long answer.
+10 CO3 1 17 SECTION-D h Question carries 20 Marks. ruction: Write long answer.
 Q12 Despite green pledges, Amazon's carbon footprint grew 15 per cent Amazon.com Inc.'s sustainability report released this summer revealed a sharp year-over-year increase in global greenhouse gas emissions even as the company commits to shrink its carbon footprint.
-Environmental experts and climate-focused investor groups credit the e-commerce giant for its transparency but say the trend was in the wrong direction and needs to be addressed.
+20 CO4 Environmental experts and climate-focused investor groups credit the e-commerce giant for its transparency but say the trend was in the wrong direction and needs to be addressed.
 In June, Amazon self-published its carbon footprint, saying its business operations emitted the equivalent of 51.17 million metric tons of carbon dioxide, a 15% jump from 44.4 million metric tons in 2018.
 The company did not explicitly state the cause of the increase, but acknowledged that it is in "high growth mode."
 The data includes Amazon's emissions from direct operations, purchased electricity and indirect sources such as third-party transportation, packaging, business travel and customer trips to physical stores of Whole Foods Market Inc., Amazon's grocery arm.
-20 20 CO4 Experts say Amazon's move to release the data is significant because it provides investors with insight into the carbon footprint of a company that has been silent for years about its environmental impact.
+Experts say Amazon's move to release the data is significant because it provides investors with insight into the carbon footprint of a company that has been silent for years about its environmental impact.
 "Amazon has showed it's woken up and it's listening and taking action in ways that investors have been asking for," said Lila Holzman, energy program manager for As You Sow, an advocacy group for shareholders of companies including Amazon.
 "We hope that continues."
 That said, Holzman's group and others remain concerned about whether Amazon will achieve its 2019 Climate Pledge commitment to become carbon neutral by 2040 and meet the goals of the 2016 Paris Agreement on climate change a decade early.